Ethereum 2.0 (Serenity)

-When asked about the future of Ethereum, co-founder Vitalik Buterin stated, “scalability is a big bottleneck because the Ethereum A blockchain—the technology underlying bitcoin and other c...
+When asked about the future of Ethereum, co-founder Vitalik Buterin stated, “scalability is a big bottleneck because the Ethereum A blockchain is a shared digital ledger, or a continually up...
 More is almost full.
 If you’re a bigger organization, the calculus is that if we join, it will not only be more full but we will be competing with everyone for transaction space.
 It’s already expensive and it will be even five times more expensive because of us.
 There is pressure keeping people from joining.”

-To improve the scalability issue, Buterin believes that networks need to evolve away from the idea that every computer is required to verify every transaction (What is proof of work in blockchain technology?
-Proof of wor...
-More) and towards networks where every computer on average verifies only a small portion of transactions (What is proof of stake in blockchain technology?
-The proof o...
+To improve the scalability issue, Buterin believes that Blockchains, other distributed ledgers or any digital system...
+More need to evolve away from the idea that every computer is required to verify every transaction (Proof of work is a consensus model in blockchain technology ...
+More) and towards networks where every computer on average verifies only a small portion of transactions (The proof of stake consensus model was proposed in 2012 in r...
 More).

 In order to resolve these key issues around scalability and performance, Ethereum developers have introduced a roadmap on Github to what they call Ethereum 2.0.
 Rather than trying to build these upgrades directly onto the main blockchain and causing a hard fork, Ethereum 2.0 plans to build out a separate platform from the main chain that will eventually replace the old chain in the future.
 Over time all decentralized application (DApps) on the legacy Ethereum blockchain would be expected to migrate to the new chain.